komyg/rm-shop-v3/tutorial.md

 The purpose of this resolver is to assign the price of 10 USD to Rick and Morty and 5 USD to everyone else.
 The way that Apollo does this, is by sending every new `Character` that comes from the backend through this resolver in the `root` param in order to get the `unitPrice` value.
 This is what we are reproducing in our test.

-In this case we don't need to setup a mock client for the test to work, however we are telling the compiler that the `mockCharacter` and the `context` are of the `any` type, so that the compiler won't complain that the `mockCharacter` is missing some properties and that we can't assign `null` to the context.
+In this case we don't need to setup a mock client for the test to work, however we are telling the compiler that the `mockCharacter` and the `context` are of the `any` type, so that it won't complain that the `mockCharacter` is missing some properties and that we can't assign `null` to the context.

-## `increaseChosenQuantity`
+## Increase chosen quantity

 Next we will test the `increaseChosenQuantity`.
 To do this, create the file *resolvers/increase-chosen-quantity.resolver.test.ts* and paste the contents below: